If you’re looking for a guide to cherry blossom meanings, you’ve come to the right place.

 Cherry blossoms have deep symbolic meaning.
 In China, they represent love and the female mystique of strength, sexuality, and beauty.

 In Japan, the flowers are most cherished and even became their national flower, with the blossoms found in all aspects of Japanese culture, from film to poetry and even paintings.

 They also represent the fragility and transience of life.
 They tie closely into Buddhist themes of mindfulness, mortality, and living in the present.

 Many Japanese people believe that cherry blossoms are metaphors for human existence – after all, their bloom time is only fleeting.

 Cherry Blossom (Sakura) Meaning in Japan

 In Japan, cherry blossoms have special meaning.
-Here, cherry blossoms are renowned and viewed as a symbol of good times.
+Here, the sakura tree is renowned and viewed as a symbol of good times.
 When cherry blossoms are in bloom, people will celebrate, hosting “cherry blossom parties” with friends and colleagues.

 This custom, known as “hanami,” can be traced back to more than a thousand years and literally means “watching blossoms.”
 This ritual has deep cultural and religious roots.

 Japanese gather under the trees every April, celebrating new beginnings and the upcoming year – which should be promising and bright.

 The fiscal and school years in Japan both begin in April, which is the cherry blossom season also known as the season of the “sakura flower.”
 Japanese cherry blossoms represent a fresh start and are celebrated all throughout the country.